-When you use part of your home for business, you may be able to deduct expenses for what the IRS calls the "business use of your home."
+When you use part of your home for business, you might be able to deduct expenses for what the IRS calls the "business use of your home."
 If you meet the technical requirements of the tax law, you should be able to deduct a percentage of many of the costs of running your home, such as utilities, rent, insurance, depreciation, mortgage interest, real estate taxes, and some casualty losses, repairs, and improvements (if they relate to the part of the house you use for business).

 The home office deduction is available to renters and homeowners alike.
-It is available for office space and other areas you use for business in your home -- such as a studio, workshop, or garage.
-And according to the IRS, your "home" can be a house, condo, or apartment unit -- or even a mobile home or boat, as long as you can cook and sleep there.
+It is available for office space and other areas you use for business in your home; such as a studio, workshop, or garage.
+And according to the IRS, your "home" can be a house, condo, or apartment unit—or even a mobile home or boat, as long as you can cook and sleep there.
 However, you must meet two tax law requirements to qualify for the home office deduction: